One true church: Iglesia ni Cristo

 Members believe that the Iglesia ni Cristo is the fulfillment of the passage above.
 Based from their doctrines, "ends of the earth" pertains to the time the true church would be restored from apostasy and "east" refers to the Philippines where the "Church of Christ" would be founded.
 The INC teaches that its members constitute the "elect of God" and there is no salvation outside the INC. Faith alone is insufficient for salvation.
 The Iglesia ni Cristo says that the official name of the true church is "Church of Christ".
 The two passages often cited by INC to support this are Romans 16:16 "Greet one another with a holy kiss.
 All the churches of Christ greet you" and the George Lamsa translation of Acts 20:28: "Take heed therefore ... to feed the church of Christ which he has purchased with his blood."

+Shincheonji Church of Jesus

+Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony (SCJ), commonly known as Shincheonji Church of Jesus or simply Shincheonji (Korean: 신천지; Hanja: 新天地; lit.
+'New Heaven and New Earth'; IPA: [ɕintɕʰʌndʑi]), is a Abrahamic monotheistic new religious movement established in South Korea by Lee Man-hee in 1984.

+Shincheonji's teaching claims that their chairman, Lee Man Hee, is the pastor promised in the New Testament, and that the Book of Revelation was written in secret parables whose meaning was revealed to Chairman Lee by God.
+Shincheonji teaches that it is the one true religion, with its members receiving salvation at the Last Judgment.
+Its adherents believe everyone not in the group will be denied forgiveness and destroyed.

+The group's founder and leader is variously referred to by church followers as "Chairman Lee (이 총회장)"; "the Chairman (회장)"; "the Promised Pastor (약속의 목자)"; "the One who Overcomes (이긴자)"; or "the Advocate (대언자)."
+Adherents believe Lee is the successor to Jesus Christ, and as having the unique ability to interpret the Book of Revelation.
+The group also believes in the times of fulfillment of New Testament prophecies, the most pious 144,000 adherents of the church will enjoy salvation and eternal life as promised in Revelation 7.